Happy New Year!

 But how do you turn the page and make sure that this year will be your year to adopt?
-How do ensure that 2016 won’t be a repeat of 2015?
+How do you ensure that 2022 won’t be a repeat of 2021?
 What can you do now to leverage the sense of hope and optimism in the air and increase your chances of success?

 The opportunities are there.
 You just have to seize them and avoid these five common mistakes that waiting adoptive parents make at the beginning of the year.